weakish/dotfiles/README.md

 # dotfiles

-This repo is compatible with github.com/MikeMcQuaid/strap
+This repo is not compatible with github.com/MikeMcQuaid/strap yet.